Our Dental Technology

 The dental team is extensively trained in the current infection control procedures so you can be confident of high sterilisation standards with all of our dental treatments.
 We only use the highest quality equipment and follow the strictest guidelines meeting or exceeding the Australian standards.

 Caries Detecting Diagnodent Laser Device

-This early detection system has been around for a number of years and has proven to be a very effective tool for detecting decay in the very early stages.
+This early detection system has been around for many years and has proven to be a handy tool for detecting decay in the very early stages.
 This means that decay can sometimes be removed by air abrasion or other painless methods, without the need for anaesthesia or invasive drilling.

 Low Dose, Digital Radiographs